littledivy/littledivy/resym.typ

 )?;
 ```

-You can bring your own formatter too.
+You can bring your own `Formatter` too.

 ```rust
 const CSS: &str = include_str!("style.css");